awstahl/migrate/README.md

 # Create a server object with it
 srv = Migration::Server.new connection: connection

-# Use the AppManager to produce an application via the server's porter
+## Use the AppManager to produce an application via the server's porter
-app = Migration::AppManager.produce '/path/to/app/conf.d', srv.porter
+# app = Migration::AppManager.produce '/path/to/app/conf.d', srv.porter

+# Ask the server to fetch the app
+app = srv.fetch '/path/to/app/conf.d'

 # Explore the contents of the app through its config hash
 app.conf